Homogeneity in Coxeter groups and split crystallographic groups: Homogeneity and rigidity in split crystallographic groups

 The following key lemma will be used in the proof of Theorem \ref{main_crystallo0}.

 \begin{lemme} Let $G=\langle s_1,\ldots,s_n\ \vert \ r_1,\ldots,r_k\rangle$ be a finitely presented group, let $H$ be a definable finitely generated subgroup of $G$ (without parameters) and let $u,u'$ be two finite tuples of elements of $G$.
 Suppose that $G$ has only finitely many conjugacy classes of finite subgroups.
-If $u$ and $u'$ have the same type in $G$, then there is an endomorphism $\varphi$ of $G$ such that the following conditions hold: \begin{enumerate}[(1)] \item $\varphi(u)=u'$; \item $\varphi(H)\subset H$; \item $\varphi$ maps any pair of non-conjugate finite subgroups to a pair of non-conjugate finite subgroups. \end{enumerate} Moreover, if $H$ is definable by a universal formula, then it is sufficient to assume that $u$ and $u'$ have the same $\mathrm{EA}$-type in $G$ to conclude that there exists such an endomorphism $\varphi$ of $G$. \end{lemme}
+If $u$ and $u'$ have the same type in $G$, then there is an endomorphism $\varphi$ of $G$ such that the following conditions hold: \begin{enumerate}[(1)] \item $\varphi(u)=u'$; \item $\varphi(H)\subset H$; \item $\varphi$ is class-permuting (see Definition \ref{class-permuting}). \end{enumerate} Moreover, if $H$ is definable by a universal formula, then it is sufficient to assume that $u$ and $u'$ have the same $\mathrm{EA}$-type in $G$ to conclude that there exists such an endomorphism $\varphi$ of $G$. \end{lemme}